Cirkit Designer Logo

 Storage microSD card slot, eMMC module support (up to 16GB)

-Operating Systems Android, Ubuntu, Debian
+Operating Systems Android, Ubuntu, Debian, and other Linux distributions

 Power Supply 5V/3A via USB Type-C